Why Did Jesus Have to Die on the Cross?

 Conclusion: The Singular Path to Salvation

 Have you accepted the forgiveness that Jesus offers?
 Do you possess the assurance of eternal life?
-If you’re uncertain and desire to be forgiven, continue reading: “How to Receive the Forgiveness of My Sins”
+If you’re uncertain and desire to be forgiven, continue reading: “How Can I be Forgiven of My Sins”